-PROPERTY MANAGEMENT - Services focusing on the daily accountability for upkeep of facility and furnishings reporting using the eMH data management application to include room assignment and termination as well as space and key management.
+PROPERTY MANAGEMENT - Services focusing on the daily accountability for upkeep of UH building and UH furnishings reporting using the eMH data management application to include room assignment and termination as well as space and key management.

 REAL PROPERTY PLANNING BOARD - A board consisting of members of the command, operational, engineering, planning, and tenant interests of the installation or community that advises the Senior Commander regarding planning decisions.